 There is not a "grace period" stated in the law.
-If a student is identified in kindergarten as below benchmark for that time of year, intervention would be provided.

-- 9. Reading teacher is only allowed to teach the tier III level.
+If a student is identified in kindergarten as below - 5.
+Reading teacher is only allowed to teach the tier III level.
 With interventions would a regular education teacher be certified to teach tier III interventions with proper certification?
-In Section 14.30.765, the act states that to the extent practicable, intensive reading intervention service must. - (1) be provided by a district reading teacher, or paraprofessional under the supervision of a reading teacher, to all students in grades kindergarten through three who are determined to have a reading deficiency based on the statewide screening tool adopted under AS 14.30.760(a)(1).
+In Section 14.30.765, the act states that to the extent practicable, intensive reading intervention service must, - (1) be provided by a district reading teacher, or paraprofessional under the supervision of a reading teacher, to all students in grades kindergarten through three who are determined to have a reading deficiency based on the statewide screening tool adopted under AS 14.30.760(a)(1).